GRCJP/Resume-Builder-Public/README.md

 - **Developers** - Feature development and bug fixes
 - **Designers** - UX/UI improvements
 - **Writers** - Documentation and guides

-### **How to Contribute**
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request
-5. Join the community discussion

 ---